 What Is Malocclusion?

 Dental malocclusion occurs when there is poor alignment between the upper and lower jaws.
 This can create crooked teeth, overcrowding, or bite problems (underbite, overbite, or crossbite) — and can even affect facial shape and profile.
 If not properly treated, dental malocclusion can lead to sleep disorders, gum disease, tooth decay, and temporomandibular joint disorders (TMD), among other dental issues.
-Dr. E. Morgan Scheiber is skilled at identifying dental malocclusions and offers his years of experience in helping Plymouth and Kingston, MA area patients overcome these conditions.
+Our dentists are skilled at identifying dental malocclusions and offer years of experience in helping Plymouth and Kingston, MA area patients overcome these conditions.
 If you or a family member has a misaligned jaw or bite, please contact Plymouth Dental Group and schedule a consultation today.

 Occlusion (how the upper and lower teeth fit together) can be a very complex topic but is generally grouped into three different classes.
 These classes are determined according to specific markers in the mouth that describe how the permanent first molar and canine teeth meet when biting down.